lanice/obsidian-rant/README.md

 ## Examples

-> As Rant chooses random block elements to run, the output of the following examples will vary with each re-run of Rant, so what's shown here is just one possible result.
+> **Note:** As Rant chooses random block elements to run, the output of the following examples will vary with each re-run of Rant, so what's shown here is just one possible result.

 A Rant program that produces a shuffled deck of cards, taken from the [official Rant examples](https://github.com/rant-lang/rant/tree/master/examples/rant):